 This year the Holiday Parade takes place on the evening of November 29th.
 Once 4pm arrives you will not be able to access the San Antonio Riverwalk without purchasing a ticket for the parade.
 This years theme is Christmas music performed by Texas musicians.
 At 6pm there will be a live performance at the outdoor theatre.
 Afterwards, the parade will come down the river and it will be broadcast live on television.
 Enjoy Texas Christmas music, festive floats, and wave to Santa.

-Hemisfair Park is probably the most visited park in San Antonio.
+Hemisfair Park is probably visited more than any other park in San Antonio.
 The park is full of tourists on a daily basis, and is fairly well lit at night.
 As the holidays approach you can see Christmas lights in San Antonio from ground level, and from 579 feet above ground.
 One year we viewed the lights throughout the city from the Tower of the Americas.
 My photo simply does not do the view justice.

 It was fun seeing the Christmas lights from the top of the tower, and trying to determine where they were located around the city.
 The streams of traffic on various highways also added to the effect.
 If you have not been to the top of the Tower of the Americas, this is a very good time of year to do so.
 Adult admission is $14, and the tower is open from 10am – 10pm five days a week.
 The other two days it is open from 10am – 11pm, and those days are Friday and Saturday.